 For those individuals that qualify for the written examination a provisional certificate is available, the fee is $125.00.
 The provisional certificate allows an individual the opportunity to provide alcohol and drug abuse-or problem gambling counseling services while awaiting the results of the examinations.
-The provisional certificate is valid for a period of one-year and is not renewal.
+The provisional certificate is valid for a period of six (6) months and is not renewal.

 In order to qualify for a provisional certificate a complete application must be submitted and approved by the Board.

 Waiver of Examinations

 - If you are requesting a waiver of the examination for either a problem gambling counselor, alcohol and drug abuse counselor or Native American alcohol and drug abuse counselor please indicate so on the request for application.

 - Submit the request for application and fees of $150.
 Balance of fees will be due with the submittal of the application.

 An applicant for licensure or certification without examination pursuant to NRS 641C.300 must submit to the board: